Kurumbalakotta

 Nearby Places to Explore

-India's largest earthen dam nestled amidst the picturesque hills of Wayanad.
+India's largest earthen dam nestled amidst the picturesque hills of Wayanad, offering stunning views and water activities.

 Banasura Hills is a stunning highland known for its panoramic views and lush green landscapes.